manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 					  The usere can also call this value to check wether the application is active is active or not.

 private var Initialised: Checks if the microphone is initialized, if not it will do so.

+var doNotDestroyOnLoad:If enabled this controller will not be destroyed while loading a new scene during runtime.